A Smarter Way for Teachers to Record Scores

 Every participant missed the "Apply" button on first pass.
 Once it was explained, every participant wanted it — which confirmed it needed a label rethink, not removal.

-Design B made the "Apply" button clearer, and the focused one-student view reduced cognitive load.
+Design B made the "Apply" button clearer and reduced cognitive load.
 But two consistent issues emerged:

-• Most participants wanted to see the whole class at once — Design B's single-student view felt limiting when trying to gauge overall performance at a glance.
+Most participants wanted to see the whole class at once — the single-student view felt limiting for gauging overall performance.

-• Paper tests are rarely sorted alphabetically.
-Teachers would need to hunt for each student's name when switching between the screen and the stack of papers — friction that Design A's visible row labels handled naturally.
+Paper tests aren't sorted alphabetically.
+Teachers had to hunt for each student's name — friction that Design A's visible row labels avoided.

 "I honestly almost even like this better from a type A personality perspective, because if I've got Lucas in front of me.
 Then I'm just looking at his score sheet.
 And I don't feel like I have all the other names and everything around me.
 But I mean, I do like both."